Cabinet of Australia: Cabinet committees

 As with other Westminster system cabinets, Cabinet committees play an important role in the effectiveness of the Cabinet system and providing avenues for collective decision-making on particular policy issues.
-Under the Morrison government, the following Cabinet committees existed:
+As of 2024, the Cabinet committees are:

 The National Security Committee (NSC) focuses on major international security issues of strategic importance to Australia, border protection policy, national responses to developing situations (either domestic or international) and classified matters relating to aspects of operation and activities of the Australian Intelligence Community.
 Decisions of the NSC do not require the endorsement of the Cabinet.
 The NSC is chaired by the prime minister with the deputy prime minister as deputy chair and includes the attorney-general, the minister for foreign affairs, the minister for defence, the treasurer, the minister for immigration and border protection, and the Cabinet secretary.

 The Expenditure Review Committee (ERC) considers matters of regarding expenditure and revenue of the Australian federal budget and the Mid-Year Economic and Fiscal Outlook.
 Decisions of the ERC must be endorsed by the Cabinet.
 The ERC is chaired by the prime minister with the treasurer as deputy chair and includes the deputy prime minister, the minister for social services, the minister for health, the minister for finance, and the minister for revenue and financial services.

-The Digital Transformation Committee (DTC) considers matters of digital transformation across government.
-Decisions of the DTC must be endorsed by the Cabinet.
-The DTC is chaired by the prime minister with the minister for communications and the arts as deputy chair and includes the minister for industry, innovation and science; the minister for finance; the minister for immigration and border protection; the minister for health; the Cabinet secretary; the minister for revenue and financial services; the minister for human services; and the assistant minister for cities and digital transformation.

-The National Infrastructure Committee (NIC) provides advice on the government's infrastructure agenda to support the nation's productivity including major public works projects, co-operation with the states and territories and the private sector on infrastructure investment and delivery, and infrastructure policy.
-Decisions of the NIC must be endorsed by the Cabinet.
-The NIC is chaired by the prime minister with the deputy prime minister as deputy chair and includes the minister for regional development/minister for regional communications/minister for local government and territories, the treasurer, the Cabinet secretary, the minister for finance, the minister for infrastructure and transport, the minister for urban infrastructure, and the assistant minister for cities and digital transformation.